eGenix/egenix-micro-benchmark/README.md

 # eGenix Micro Benchmark

-*Note*: This is a first alpha version of the software and, as of yet, unreleased.
-Things are most likely going to change at a higher rate until we've reached a point when a release is made.
+*Note*: This is a first alpha version of the software.
+Things are most likely going to change at a higher rate until we've reached a point when a stable release can be made.

 ## Abstract